Pasqui1010/Embodied-Intelligence-Platform/README.md

 ---

 **⚠️ Safety Notice**: This is experimental software for research purposes.
 Do not deploy on physical robots without thorough testing and human oversight.
+All safety features are designed for simulation environments.